Select Page

 Stall-Meadows and her sister, Leslie Stall-Widener co-edited an anthology, Stories by Choctaw Women published by Choctaw Cultural Center in 2022.
 Two of the fictional short stories, “Influenza!” and “Rose’s Lieutenant” were authored by Stall-Meadows.
 Her first fiction short story was “Talking in Code” in the Hometown Heroes (2018) anthology published by Bienvenue Press.

-She also applied for the prestigious Ucross Fellowship for Native American Artists.
-If awarded, Stall-Meadows plans to polish a YA ghost story manuscript set at the abandoned boarding school in Oklahoma.
+She’s currently working on a YA ghost story manuscript set at the abandoned boarding school in Oklahoma.
 The story emerged after some unusual experiences during her visit to an Indigenous boarding school on the tribal reservation.
 The contemporary issue of missing and murdered Indigenous women is the red thread through the story.
 Family and tribal values are also integral to the story.
 She has an outline for a sequel, too.

 Attendance at the Native Creative writing intensive workshop at the Highlights Foundation retreat center in Boyds Mills, PA is planned for June 2026.